cshen-dev/cshen-dev.github.io/SecOps/Legal/_posts/2025-08-01-terms-of-use-and-privacy-policy.md

 ---
 layout: post
-title: "The Two Most Common Legal Documents: Terms of Use and Privacy Policy"
+title: "👨‍⚖️ The Two Most Common Legal Documents: Terms of Use and Privacy Policy"
 ---

 ## Intro